FAQs - Parcel Data

 We standardize column names for easy access across counties in our nationwide dataset in to our Standard Schema for tables.

-We are currently at version 3 of our Standard Schema and it standardizes the column names for 80 county provided data columns, and 20 Landgrid provided data columns.
-This schema is applied to approximately 60% of our dataset at this time (July 2019) and should be rolled out to rest of our dataset in the next 6 - 12 months.
-A data dictionary for both of these schemas is available: https://docs.google.com/spreadsheets/d/14RcBKyiEGa7q-SR0rFnDHVcovb9uegPJ3sfb3WlNPc0/edit#gid=1010834424
+We are currently at version 5 of our Standard Schema and it standardizes the column names for approximately 80 county provided data columns, and 25 Landgrid provided data columns.
+This schema is applied to 100% of our dataset.
+A data dictionary is available: https://docs.google.com/spreadsheets/d/14RcBKyiEGa7q-SR0rFnDHVcovb9uegPJ3sfb3WlNPc0/edit#gid=1010834424

 When was your data last updated?

-Our initial nationwide dataset was collected in the 2015-2016 time frame and we still have some data from that time period.
-However, approximately 57% of our data has been refreshed in the last year (as of July 2019), and we expect to have the remainder updated in the next 12 months, with an increasing frequency of updates after that.
+Approximately 82% of our data has been refreshed in the last year (as of January 15, 2020), and we are working to have the remainder updated as soon as possible, with an increasing frequency of updates after that.

 We make every effort to update our data at least yearly, with major metro areas being updated twice a year.
 Going forward, we will be increasing the frequency of data updates to better match the individual County update schedules.